 After your offer is accepted / You have won an auction

-Once you have successfully won an auction or have had your offer accepted, it is time for us to help arrange your formal loan approval!
+Once you’ve successfully won an auction or have had your offer accepted, it’s time for us to help arrange your formal loan approval!

 - NSW – Front page